laravel/spark-next-docs/src/spark-paddle/configuration.md

 In addition, you are free to supply a short description of the plan and a list of features relevant to the plan.
 This information will be displayed in the Spark billing portal.

-Also, you may indicate if some features aren't available for a plan.
-These will show up as strikethrough text:
+If you would like to indicate some features that are **not** available for a given plan, you may prefix them with `--`.
+These features will be displayed using strikethrough text:

 ```php
 'features' => [